Residence and Domicile

 From 6 April 2013 the UK introduced a new Statutory Residence Test (“SRT”) to determine residence in the UK.
-This replaced the vague and often contradictory guidance previously available.
-The clarity was much welcomed.
+Unfortunately, this is now far more complex and it is vital to seek appropriate advice.

 The SRT consists of a series of tests that need to be considered in sequence.
 All the tests include a reference to the number of days spent in the UK, while also including some reference to connecting factors or “ties”.

 ● Managing arrival into the UK;

 ● Managing departure from the UK;

 We’d be happy to discuss all of the options available to you.